cloether/cloud-docs/aws/IAM_JSON_POLICY.md

 business units and manage AWS billing across many AWS accounts, it also enables you to set permissions across your AWS accounts using service control policies (SCPs).
-SCPs act as **guardrails** for your AWS accounts and thus have a similiar role to a permission boundary or session policy in that they only set permissions limits but don’t explicitly grant permissions - permissions are still granted via identity-based or resourced-based policies.
+SCPs act as **guardrails** for your AWS accounts and thus have a similar role to a permission boundary or session policy in that they only set permissions limits but don’t explicitly grant permissions - permissions are still granted via identity-based or resourced-based policies.